 Sage is known to bring out flavors of other ingredients in a recipe.
 Hence, it works really well in recipes where there are a lot of other seasonings present.
 However, the flavor of sage will still stand out a bit.

 This is one thing to be careful about if you don’t want the flavor of sage to be too strong.
 Try using half the quantity of sage than that of thyme.
 This way, you can add more later if you find the flavor mild.
+Here is the copycat recipe for Popeyes salt seasoning made with sage.

 7. Italian Seasoning